-EU releases 144 mn euro for new rare disease researchFebruary 28th, 2013 in Genetics
+EU releases 144 mn euro for new rare disease researchFebruary 28, 2013 in Medicine & Health / Genetics

 The European Union on Thursday pledged 144 million euros of fresh funding for research on rare diseases that currently affect some 30 million Europeans, the majority of them children.